Postgraduate Course

 • Sociology

-Applicants without a 2:2 degree or equivalent will be considered on a case by case basis, where they have at least three years' relevant work experience in the field of Human Resource Management, Management or Project Management (please include your CV with your application).
+Applicants without a 2:2 degree or equivalent will be considered on a case by case basis, where they have at least two years' relevant work experience in the field of Human Resource Management, Management or Project Management (please include your CV with your application).

 International & EU entry requirements